(19th March 2013 – 20.5 miles)

 (For most of the Way, official signposting is non-existent especially in the National Parks though this is, I understand, being rectified).

-This was an eerie,
+We crossed an eerie,

-The Howgill Fells, which I had skirted the previous year on the Dales Way, were to the south
+The Howgill Fells, which I skirted the previous year on the Dales Way, were to the south

 and fresh snow highlighted their contours beautifully.